iamnmk/portfolio_website/README.md

-This is a personal portfolio website (responive) created by using React and Bootstrap.
+This is a personal portfolio website (responsive) created by using React and Bootstrap.